mlhartme/stool/DOCUMENTATION.md

 #### DESCRIPTION

-Stool is a command line tool that provides a lifecycle for stages: create, configure, build, start, stop and remove.
+Stool is a command line tool that provides a lifecycle for stages: create, configure, start, stop and remove.
 A stage contains web applications built from source or available as artifacts.
 *command* defaults to `help`.